Ify97/hello-world/README.md

 # hello-world

 Hi Everyone!

-I am in the online Masters in Statistics at North Carolina State University.
+I am in the Masters in Statistics degree program at North Carolina State University.
 This Github would be primarily used for school projects and assignments.